warp-contracts/academy/warp-academy-docs/tutorials/dex/tests/testing-contract.md

 ### Verifying contract constraints

-Testing only the positive scenario(aka [Happy path testing](https://en.wikipedia.org/wiki/Happy_path)) it's not enough.
+Testing only the positive scenario(aka [Happy path testing](https://en.wikipedia.org/wiki/Happy_path)) is not enough.
 We should also try to provide edge case scenarios and see if a contract will prevent users' mistakes or malicious behavior.

 Let's check how would the DEX contract react if we try to provide liquidity for the second time.